 The transportation infrastructure environment is changing as well.
-The Region is proposing new street cross-sections for some of the major transit corridors such as Rutherford Road and Jane Street.
+Regional street design is moving towards a context sensitive solutions approach that promotes and supports all modes of transportation including walking, cycling and transit.
+In addition, the Region is proposing new street cross-sections for some of the major transit corridors such as Rutherford Road and Jane Street.
 Key enhancements will support higher volumes of circulation, high occupancy vehicle lanes, higher-order transit, dedicated cycling lanes, and enhanced public boulevard facilities making it easier for both pedestrians and vehicles to move in and around Vaughan Mills Centre.
 These roadway enhancements are the initial stages for increasing the modal split towards supporting increased pedestrian movement, transit, and vehicular circulation.